| Policy Number: ACAD 202 | Procedure Title: Post-secondary Program Progression and Graduation |

 - Students with Probationary Academic Standing will receive an email confirming that they cannot progress to the next semester and inviting them to meet with their Academic Advisor to develop a progression plan.

-- Students who are subject to compulsory withdrawal based on academic performance will receive an email confirming the withdrawal and with information related to returning to a program in the future.
+- Students who are subject to Compulsory Withdrawal – Unsuccessful Term (semester 1) will receive an email confirming the program withdrawal and with information related to applying for the same program or a different program in a future term.

-- Students who are subject to compulsory withdrawal based on academic performance will receive an email confirming the withdrawal and with information related to returning to a program in the future.
+- Students who are subject to Compulsory Withdrawal – Unsuccessful Term (upper semester) will receive an email confirming the program withdrawal and with information related to academic advising.

 4. Dean’s List